huyduong95/nabweb/README.md

 Then, click run

-The Test will contains all the steps from
+The Test will contain all the steps from
 - Navigate to https://openweathermap.org
 - Type "thanh pho Ho Chi Minh, VN" into Search box on Navigation Bar
 - Click Enter key